thavinb/AmpRecon/README.md

 - clone the linked THEREALMcCOIL repo
 - compile the categorical method
 - [**important**] point to the repository location with the parameter `--mccoil_repopath` on the command-line

+If running locally:
+- Please reconsider - using Singularity is the easiest and most robust way to run the pipeline
+- use `-profile run_locally`

 This list is non-exhaustive and does not include OS/filesystem/runtime utilites.